 Equifax offers a risk monitoring service.
 It is more convenient as it lets reports come straight to you.
 If you do not wish to purchase continuing reports, you can instead request your business’s Equifax report.

 If you have to question small business’s Equifax report, do so by following directions on their web site.
-Learn how to examine your Equifax report by browsing through an example of their reports.
+Learn how to find out your business credit rating at Equifax report by browsing through an example of their reports.

 Experian, one more big credit reporting company, also offers a method for receiving reports sent to you for a charge.
 As a result you can keep track of your Experian company credit score and the setup is easy.

 If you prefer to not get regular reports (and purchase them), then you can order a single Experian report on their site.